Kiampr/intro-to-genai-in-python/src/chatbot/lessons/exercises/e05_tool_calling/README.md

-# Lesson 5: Tool calling
+# Exercise 5: Tool calling

-In this lesson, you will program the [chatbot](chatbot.py) to make use of the tools defined at the top of the file.
+In this exercise, you will program the [chatbot](chatbot.py) to make use of the tools defined at the top of the file.

 ## Motivation